Orlando: Accessible Fun for All

-- SeaWorld Orlando has also been designated a Certified Autism Center by The International Board of Credentialing and Continuing Education Standards.
+- SeaWorld Orlando has also been designated a Certified Autism Center by The International Board of Credentialing and Continuing Education Standards (IBCCES).

-- Guests can use SeaWorld’s Ride Accessibility Program (RAP) to ensure they can fully experience SeaWorld Orlando.
+- Guests can use SeaWorld and Aquatica’s Ride Accessibility Program (RAP) to ensure they can fully experience both parks.

 - At SeaWorld’s Guest Services, guests needing assistance and up to five other guests can use SeaWorld’s Special Access program after enrolling in the RAP.